 - b.
-When new recruiting NCO's/Officers' complete in-processing at the battalion, the SMT will e-mail the USAREC Form 350-1.4 to the new recruiting NCO/Officers station commander.
-The station commander will e-mail the checklist back to the SMT only when all tasks are completed.
-The SMT will upload the completed form into the soldier's ATP record on the USAREC Leader Development Program SharePoint page. - c.
+When the new Recruiter complete the initial in-processing at the battalion, the SMT will e-mail the USAREC Form 350-1.4 to the new Recruiters Station Commander.
+The Station Commander will e-mail the checklist back to the SMT within 30-days once all tasks are completed.
+The SMT will upload the completed form into the Recruiters ATP record on the USAREC Leader Development Program SharePoint page as well as into DTMS. - c.
 When new company commanders complete USAREC Form 350-1.4 (sections A through K and M) the SMT will up-load the completed form into the Company Commander's CLP record on the USAREC Leader Development Program SharePoint page. - d.
 Additional spaces are available for each activity to accommodate any additional in-processing activities in accordance with the battalion SOP. - e.
 Leaders at all levels will validate the accuracy and completion of the USAREC Form 350-1.4.